 - Capable of measuring difficult handling fluids

-- No routine maintenance required since no moving parts
+- No routine maintenance is required since no moving parts

 - High accuracy